All in One View

 As with any software documentation, avoid jargon where possible.

-Read the following documentation string:
+Read the following documentation string, which is very wordy:

 PYTHON